Lake Forest, Lake Bluff, and Lincolnshire IL

 How Lake Forest Dentists treat sleep apnea

 Treating sleep apnea focuses on opening the airway.
 A CPAP machine is commonly prescribed because it forces air into the airway through a mask that is worn over the mouth and nose.
 Not everyone is a good candidate for a CPAP.
 Drs.
-Campbell and Schmidt use a neuromuscular dentistry approach in treating sleep apnea.
+Campbell and Schmidt use a physiologic dentistry approach in treating sleep apnea.
 Their philosophy focuses on bite and jaw alignment.
 If the lower jaw is resting too far back, as is the case in chronic mouth breathers, it causes the airway to collapse.
 Therefore, bite realignment, occlusal adjustments, or a custom oral appliance that is worn while sleeping that adjusts the lower jaw to a comfortable position to facilitate an open airway and curb snoring, may help manage sleep apnea.

 Sleep Apnea Dentists in Lake Forest, Lake Bluff, and Lincolnshire